emckean/Pig-Latin-bot/README.md

-### 4. Create your `findTweets` OpenWhisk Action
+### 5. Create your `findTweets` OpenWhisk Action

 Because we want to include the `moment` library and our config file, we're going to create our OpenWhisk action by uploading a zip file.

  1. Make sure you're in the `findTweets` directory.

- 2. Make sure your `config.js` file is created and includes your keys, your bot name, and the name of the action you created in step 3 (e.g. `pigify`).
+ 2. Open the `temp-config.js` file and replace the values with your own Twitter credentials and bot name, and the name of the action you created in step 3 above  (e.g. `pigify`).
+Then rename this file to `config.js` and delete `temp-config.js`.
 _NOTE_ You will need the full path of your action name, so check `wsk action list` to see what that is -- it might look something like `/$myBluemixSpace/pigify`.
  3. Run `npm install`
  4. Run the tests: `npm test`